 If the blade of your pocket knife is unhygienic, you are exposed to various harmful infections.
 You must follow these steps carefully while guarding your pocket knife against bacteria.

-- Always use piping-hot water to rinse your pocket knife after every shave, to sterilize the blade and kill all the bacteria that have built upon it.
+- Hot water: Always use piping-hot water to rinse your pocket knife after every shave, to sterilize the blade and kill all the bacteria that have built upon it.

 - Rinse it once more with boiling water before storing it upright.